Redwood Camp Meeting

 For Interest’s Sake

-Hot showers are available, but please make a donation.
-There is a donation box in each of the shower units.
+Hot showers are available!
+Please make a donation in the donation box located in each of the shower units.

-Honey Wagon: If you did not sign up on the application to dump your holding tanks, new signups will be handled either at registration or headquarters: fee $25.
+Honey Wagon: If you did not sign up on the application to dump your holding tanks, new signups will be handled at the Registration trailer: fee $25.

 Get a Charge: RV, truck, and car batteries can be charged for a $5 fee.
-Sign up at registration and leave batteries there; then pick them up at registration after they have been charged.
+Sign up at the Registration trailer and leave batteries there; then pick them up at the Registration trailer after they have been charged.
 No batteries will be accepted for charging at the shop.

 Trash should be placed in the cans provided.

-Internet connections are in the booth near Security.
-Since each call costs the camp money, contributions to camp expense would be appreciated.
+Internet connections are in the front of the Treasurer’s office next to the Store.
+Since each connection costs the camp money, contributions to camp expense would be appreciated.
 Instruction cards are posted.
 Ten-minute maximum.

 All About People

 What are your skills?
-Come by and see if you can volunteer.
-Fill out an application and see if you can help now or in the future.
+Come by, fill out an application, and see if you can help now or in the future.
 Limited benefits provided.
-Come check it out.
-If you are interested, please contact the Volunteer Labor Office located at headquarters.
+If you are interested, please contact the Volunteer Labor office located at Headquarters.

-Church Potlucks: If you are looking for fellowship with a particular group, check out the bulletin board by the store.
+Church Potlucks: If you are looking for fellowship with a particular group, check out the bulletin boards throughout the camp.
 This is also the place to post a notice concerning an event you are hosting.